Updated: May 31

 The Phoenix Li-ESWT

-If you're experiencing ED rather than or on top of penis sensitivity loss, then The Phoenix is another option to help you regain your sex life back.
+If you're experiencing sexual decline and/or issues with your sexual performance, The Phoenix is another option to help you regain your sex life back.
 It uses Li-ESWT (low-intensity shockwave therapy) to reverse and prevent sexual decline.
-It's mainly for vascular issues and treating vasculogenic ED.
-However, because Li-ESWT induces a process called angiogenesis, it'll help you grow new blood vessels and nerves in your penis increasing penile sensitivity.

 The loss of penile sensitivity can have a significant impact on a man's quality of life.
 Ultimately though, most of the time loss of penile sensitivity is due to our own personal choices in life.
 If you want to prevent it or reverse it, most of the time it just means making better and healthier choices for your body.

 Hopefully, this brought some light to what penile sensitivity is, how it can affect you, and what you can do about it.